-If you are cooking for a group of people have a batch that isn’t too hot.
+If you are cooking for a group of people, make a batch that isn’t too hot.
 This can easily be done by adding butter to your hot sauce.
 This makes the sauce milder but keeps the flavor of the sauce.

 Ways to fry

-While a lot of people, maybe even most people, use flour to fry wings it isn’t a necessity.
+While a lot of people use flour, maybe even most people, it isn’t a necessity.
 In fact, I would argue throwing the wings in naked (still seasoned of course) yields the best results.
 This is purely subjective of course, but people seem to genuinely enjoy my wings.
-Give a shot at least once in your life.
+Give it a shot at least once in your life.

 Double fried wings are exactly what it sounds like it is – wings that are fried two times.
 This is a great way to get that crispy outer surface while keeping that tender melt off the bone interior we all know and love.